The Homewood Graduate Student and Postdoctoral Fellow Parental Concerns Working Group

 Johns Hopkins recognizes the positive benefits of breastfeeding for both you and your child.
 We are committed to providing you with the information and support you need if you choose to breastfeed after returning to work.
-The Johns Hopkins Office of Work, Life and Engagement has created a guide for breastfeeding mothers who would like to continue breastfeeding after returning to a fulltime office/lab schedule.
+The Johns Hopkins Office of Work, Life and Engagement has created a guide for breastfeeding parents who would like to continue breastfeeding after returning to a fulltime office/lab schedule.

-Lactation Policy for Nursing Mothers
+Lactation Policy for Nursing Parents

-pose.
+In keeping with the Fair Labor Standards Act, all female faculty, staff and student employees who breastfeed their child (collectively referred to herein as “nursing mothers”) will be provided reasonable break times to express milk throughout the day, each time they need to express milk, for as long as the employee has a need to express milk.
+The University will also provide appropriate private areas, other than bathrooms, for this purpose.
 The area provided, if not dedicated to the nursing mother’s use, will be made available when needed by the employee.
 The area provided will be shielded from view, and free from any intrusion from coworkers and the public.
-Nursing mothers who need to express milk during the working day, should contact theirsupervisor, department administrator and/or Human Resources.
+Nursing mothers who need to express milk during the working day, should contact their supervisor, department administrator and/or Human Resources.
 Working with the nursing mother, the supervisor or departmental administrator is required to provide reasonable break times and to identify an appropriate location.
 If possible, break times may be taken during regularly scheduled meal and rest breaks.
 The only requirement of the law is that it must be a private space that is NOT be a bathroom.

 Ideal (but not all are required) features of the space are:

-• Guaranteed privacy and solitude
+- Guaranteed privacy and solitude

-• A door with a lock
+- A door with a lock

-• A chair
+- A chair

-• A shelf or table to set a breast pump on
+- A shelf or table to set a breast pump on

-• An electrical outlet (for a breast pump)
+- An electrical outlet (for a breast pump)

-• A sink nearby
+- A sink nearby

-• A refrigerator nearby where a mother can store expressed milk
+- A refrigerator nearby where a mother can store expressed milk